seleniumbase/SeleniumBase/console_scripts/ReadMe.md

-(chromedriver is required for Google Chrome automation) (geckodriver is required for Mozilla Firefox automation) (edgedriver is required for Microsoft Edge automation)
+(chromedriver is required for Google Chrome automation) (geckodriver is required for Mozilla Firefox automation) (edgedriver is required for Microsoft Edge automation) (iedriver is required for Internet Explorer automation) (operadriver is required for Opera Browser automation)

 ### mkdir